JustAMurph/docs-1/eloquent-collections.md

 #### `find($key)` {#collection-method .first-collection-method}

-The `find` method returns the model found within the collection with the given key.
+Returns the model found within the collection with the given key.
 If `$key` is a model instance, `find` will attempt to return a model matching the primary key.
 If `$key` is an array of keys, `find` will return all models which match the `$keys` using `whereIn()`.